 When it comes to knitting, often, people think of adult scarves, shawls, and sweaters.
 Although there are hundreds of incredible clothing, gifts, and home design knitted items that adults enjoy, knitting can also be used to make things for kids.
 In fact, knitting stitch patterns used for children’s projects has become quite popular.
 Not only is this an excellent way to save money but knitting also provides the opportunity to be creative.

 Because there are so many possibilities, we wanted to share some ideas that might be considered.
-As with all knitting projects, are perfect for a beginner and others are geared toward someone with years of experience.
+As with all knitting projects, some are perfect for a beginner and others are geared toward someone with years of experience.
 Of course, it would be imperative to choose a project according to skill, which would make it more enjoyable but also result in a great product.

 Projects for Children